muxamilian/wysiwyh/README.md

 ## Specifics

 - An *autoencoder* is trained: Its input are images.
 It consists of two parts: the *encoder* and the *decoder*.
 The encoder compresses the input image into a small code vector.
 The code vector is then fed into the decoder which tries to reconstruct the input using the code.
 Ideally, the whole autoencoder learns to efficiently transform the input image to a good code vector.
 - The code, which is the compression of the image which the autoencoder learns, can be interpreted as a frequency spectrum and thus played back as audio.
-This frequency spectrum is specifies how loud each frequency is (magnitude).
+This frequency spectrum specifies how loud each frequency is (magnitude).
 - The frequency spectrum has to be transformed from the frequency domain to the time domain so that it can be played back.
 For this, in addition to the magnitude of the frequency spectrum, phase information is needed for each frequency in the spectrogram.
 After some experiments the best solution I found was to use a different random phase for each frequency.

 <p align="center">